Kris-Kuiper/Nerms/README.md

 # Nerms
-Nerms; Nodejs Entities, Relationships Models.
+Nerms; Nodejs Entity, Relationship Models.
 This module can be used to maintain and easly find entities and their relations.
 The library uses models to store single entities for easy finding and accessing your data.

 ## Usage
 ##### Installation